 What is Opana?
 Opana is the brand name for oxymorphone, a prescribed drug used to reduce or relieve severe pain.
-Oxymorphone belongs to a group of pain medicines called narcotic analgesics.
+Oxymorphone belongs to a group of pain medicines called narcotic analgesics, more commonly referred to as opioids.
 When the drug is used for a long time or longer than prescribed, a person will develop a tolerance and a physical dependency on the drug.
 In addition, Opana withdrawal symptoms are painful, even if a person temporarily stops taking the substance.
-Opioid addiction treatment or prescription pill treatment is advised if a person is showing signs of addiction or experiencing symptoms of withdrawal.
+Opioid addiction treatment or prescription pill treatment at our Delaware rehab center is advised if a person is showing signs of addiction or experiencing symptoms of withdrawal.

 Opana abuse can lead to potential overdose or enduring a more extended withdrawal period.
 It's essential to know the side effects of oxymorphone before use to avoid health complications.
 Side effects can include blurred vision, irregular heartbeats, rapid breathing, sunken eyes, and sweating.
 More severe side effects can be rashes, painful urination, joint pain, and swelling.